The Old Munichburg Association has been busy since we first rolled up our sleeves in 2000!

 Almost since our group’s founding, we have installed and maintained attractive neighborhood banners identifying our historic district.

-OMA members also plant and maintain the Munichburg Corner and other plantings in the district.
+Old Munichburg Association members also plant and maintain the Munichburg Corner and other plantings in the district, and are currently involved in the beautification of the 100 block of W. Dunklin.

 In September 2006, the OMA cosponsored, with the City of Jefferson, a German-style Volksmarch, to celebrate our renewed relationship with Münchberg, Bavaria.